Media freedom in the European Union: Press freedom and democracy

 Media Freedom is inherent to the decision making process in a well-functioning democracy, enabling citizens to make their political choices based on independent and pluralistic information and thus is an important instrument to form public opinion.
 The expression of a variety of opinions is needed in public debate to give the citizens the possibility to assess and choose among a wide range of opinions.
 The more pluralistic and articulated the opinions, the greater is the legitimising effect that media has on the wider democratic political process.
 Press freedom is often described as a watchdog over public power, underlining its significant role as an observer and informer of the public opinion on government actions.

 Freedom of expression refers back to individual journalists', as well as to press institutions' rights.
 In other words, its significance covers both the individual right of each journalist to express his or her opinion and the press' right as an institution to inform people.
 To guarantee the protection of free media, state authorities not only underlie the negative obligation to abstain from intrusion, but as well to the positive commitment to promote media freedom and act as a guarantor against intrusion of public as well as private actors.

-Recent research has examined the implications of the European Union's evolving approach to information governance and tech policy for media freedom and democracy.
-A study of the EU's 2022 ban on Russian state-sponsored media Russia Today (RT) and Sputnik (a decision that has since expanded to include 27 media outlets) highlights a significant shift in framing "disinformation" as a collective security threat.
-The ban was adopted through an informal and expedited decision-making process that bypassed traditional transparency and oversight mechanisms.
-While the measure was presented as a temporary response to the security challenges posed by Russia's full-scale invasion of Ukraine, the ban remains in effect with no defined endpoint.
-This development raises complex legal and normative questions about the balance between security and fundamental rights, particularly freedom of information, within the EU's democratic framework.